edprince/dissertation/chapters/title.md

   By analysing a testbed realtime chatting applications, built with different frameworks, socket.io and Node.js, it is discovered that performance optimisations can be made without sacraficing user or developer experience.
-This was found using the Google Development Tools to analyse
+This was found using the Google Development Tools to analyse the testbed application being created with different frameworks, bundlers and running at different simulated CPU speeds.
+\linebreak
+\linebreak
+  Keywords: Mobile, Optimisation, Web, JavaScript, Bundling, Framework
 \end{abstract}
 \renewcommand{\abstractname}{Acknowledgements}
 \begin{abstract}
-A special thanks to Dr Norlaily Yaacob for supervision during this project - and to Dan Prince for his unwavering encouragement and support.
+A special thanks to Dr Norlaily Yaacob for supervision throughout this project - and to Dan Prince for his unwavering encouragement and support.
 \end{abstract}
 \pagebreak